Ender Lilies: Quietus of the Knights: Music

-The music from the game is being composed and performed by Mili, a classical Japanese indie group consisting of Yamato Kasai, Cassie Wei, Yukihito Mitomo, Shoto Yoshida, and Ao Fujimori.
+The music from the game was composed and performed by Mili, a classical Japanese indie group consisting of Yamato Kasai, Cassie Wei, Yukihito Mitomo, Shoto Yoshida, and Ao Fujimori.
 The musical band has a host of anime credits including Ghost in the Shell and Goblin Slayer, as well as rhythm games such as Cytus and Deemo.
 Sound effects are provided by Keiichi Suigiyama, a former Sega producer with credits on franchises like Rez and Skies of Arcadia, completing the game's moving audio section.

 Reception

 Critical reception

 Ender Lilies: Quietus of the Knights received "generally favorable reviews" according to review website Metacritic.

 It was one of the top selling releases in January 2021 after launching in the second half of the month on Steam.
-The game gained praise regarding its art design and ambiance, which is stated to bear resemblance to Salt and Sanctuary and titles by Vanillaware, as well as its fighting mechanics that appear to have been inspired by Hollow Knight and Monster Sanctuary.
+The game gained praise regarding its art design and ambience, which is stated to bear resemblance to Salt and Sanctuary and titles by Vanillaware, as well as its fighting mechanics that appear to have been inspired by Hollow Knight and Monster Sanctuary.
 The orchestral, primarily piano-based soundtrack also garnered critical acclaim, with some stating they only listened to the music in the trailer and decided to purchase it.
 Kazuma Hashimoto of Siliconera declared Ender Lilies "has the potential to be an indie darling.
 All of the right elements are there, and they come together splendidly."
 Austin Suther of TechRaptor previewed Ender Lilies: Quietus of the Knights, and concluded it "seems like a very promising game."